colurw/wiki_abstracts_NLP/readme.md

 Creates document-level embeddings of each article.
 Three models and their libraries are compared: Sentence_Transformers' Sentence-BERT, Google's Universal Sentence Encoder, and Gensim's Doc2Vec.
-The first two embed the articles' vectors using a pre-trained model, whilst Doc2Vec first trains a model on the provided corpus prior to embedding the articles.
+The first two embed the article using a pre-trained model, whilst Doc2Vec first trains a model on the provided corpus prior to embedding the articles.

 ## 3_spaCy_entity_recognition.py